UoA-eResearch/Project-Archive-RoCrate-Profile/index.md

 ## Additional Datasets

-Additional `Dataset` and `Datafile` objects may be listed in the crate for more granular information of research data.
+Additional `Dataset` and `Datafile` objects MAY be listed in the crate for more granular information of research data.

 They are still governed by the information provided in the `root data entity` and its associated `Project` and so all data entities MUST be listed via `hasPart` in the `root data entity`.